Hamilton Environmental Action Group (HEAG)

 Summer Sustainability Interns

-For the third year in a row, Hamilton hired summer interns to work on a wide array of sustainability projects.
+For the fourth year in a row, Hamilton hired summer interns to work on a wide array of sustainability projects.

 2017 Interns Hayley Berliner ’19 and Nick Pace ’19